akhilsn/akhil1sn.github.io/projects/project-1.md

 ### Problem Statement:
 With Home electronic industry making a major shift and moving towards building and manufacturing smart devices, such as a Smart TV/ Laptop, the role of Deep learning based applications can find immense possibilities.
 One such area could be Gesture Recognition.<br><br>

-Say you want to develop a cool feature in the smart-TV that can recognize five different gestures performed by the user which will help users control the TV without using a remote.
+Take for example, a cool feature in smart-TV that can recognize five different gestures performed by the user which would help them control the TV without using a remote.
 This project does exactly that.
 I make 5 Gesture Movements - Thumbs up/down, swipe left/right, stop, and train deep neural network models to learn to identify the gestures.<br><br>
 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command:<br>
 **Thumbs up:**  Increase the volume<br>
 **Thumbs down:** Decrease the volume<br>